Jacksonville Orthopedic Institute Occupational Therapy and Hand Therapy

 JOI Rehab is now hiring!
 To find out about our current job openings, please follow this LINK.

-Hand Therapy/Occupational Therapy
+Hand Therapy at JOI

 Hand injuries, such as tendon lacerations or other upper extremity injuries, such as broken bones, can occur in a variety of ways.
 A splint can protect and immobilize these joints, and depending on the injury, there can be a variety of splints.
-Splints are made out of a heat sensitive plastic which is custom molded with use of hot water.
+Splints consist of heat-sensitive plastic which is custom molded with the use of hot water.